PaulAyling/ponderMap-DevSandbox/my-app/src/data/dataOverview.md

 There are 3 layers in the data for this app
 1. Database             (all data for all documents)
 2. Document             (all data for a single document generated via api call and also some code to reformat data)
-3. Document Fuctions    (all functions for manipulation of the document)
+3. Document Functions    (all functions for manipulation of the document)

 # 1. DATABASE
 below are the files that currently mock the database